Best Online Art Schools for Creative Thinkers

 Carefully consider the pros and cons of online art schools before you apply.

-- You need a flexible schedule.
+- You need a flexible schedule due to work or other commitments.

 - Earning an art degree would lead to new job opportunities or a higher salary.